francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 = Annotation System<cap:annotation-system>

-This chapter describes an annotation system for controlling aliasing within a subset of the Kotlin language.
+This chapter formalizes the uniqueness system that was introduced in @cap:annotations-kt.
-The system takes inspiration from some previous works @boyland2001alias @zimmerman2023latte @aldrich2002alias  but it also introduces significant modifications.
+The system is inspired from some previous works @aldrich2002alias @boyland2001alias @zimmerman2023latte, but it also introduces significant modifications.

-One distinguishing trait of this system is that it is designed exclusively for Kotlin, while the majority of previous works are made for Java and other languages.
-It is also specifically made for being as lightweight as possible and gradually integrable with already existing code.
+While the majority of previous works are made for Java, this system is designed exclusively for Kotlin and it is also specifically designed for being as lightweight as possible and gradually integrable with already existing Kotlin code.
-// TODO: borrowed unique / borrowed shared distinction here?

-A unique design goal of this system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.
+The main goal of the system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.

 == Grammar

-In order to define the rules of this annotation system, a grammar representing a substet of the Kotlin language is used.
+In order to define the rules of this annotation system, a grammar representing a subset of the Kotlin language is used.
+This grammar captures the specific syntax and features that the system needs to handle.
+By focusing on a subset, the rules can be more clearly defined and easier to manage, while many complex features of the language can be supported through syntactic sugar.

 #frame-box(
   $
+    P &::= overline(CL) times overline(M) \
     CL &::= class C(overline(f\: alpha_f)) \
     M &::= m(overline(x\: af beta)): af {begin_m; overline(s); ret_m e} \
     af &::= unique | shared \